dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/BulkImportHFile.md

 </div>

-If you have specified `skipSampling=true` to indicate that you're using &nbsp;
- &nbsp;[`SYSCS_UTIL.SYSCS_SPLIT_TABLE_OR_INDEX`](sqlref_sysprocs_splittable.html) to compute the split keys, the parameter values that you pass to that procedures must match the values  that you pass to this procedure.
+If you have specified `skipSampling=true` to indicate that you've computed *pre-splits* for your input data, the parameter values that you pass to that procedures must match the values that you pass to this procedure for the same-named parameters.
 {: .noteNote}

 ## Parameters

-The following table summarizes the parameters used by `SYSCS_UTIL.BULK_IMPORT_HFILE` and other Splice Machine data importation procedures.
-Each parameter name links to a more detailed description in our [Importing Data Tutorial](tutorials_ingest_importparams.html).

 This table includes a brief description of each parameter; additional information is available in the [Import Parameters](tutorials_ingest_importparams.html) topic of our *Importing Data* tutorial.